What is the Local Business Relief Program?

 What if I made a mistake while setting up my draft or existing campaign?

 If you forgot to select the “Local Business” Category when creating your campaign, please write in to our support team here but be aware that the review time for your draft campaign for acceptance into the Program may be longer than our standard 4 business days.
-If you forgot to designate a business entity with a business tax ID in the Funding tab, unfortunately this cannot be edited once you have launched your campaign; if this happens, you would need to refund any contributions received and start a new draft campaign.
+If you’ve launched already, unfortunately your fees cannot be adjusted once you have launched your campaign; if this happens, you would either need to refund any contributions received and start a new draft campaign if you would like to be a part of the Program, or end your current campaign and start a new draft campaign to be eligible to participate in the Program.